 If you set the group's target distribution shape to

-BALANCED, review the target distribution shape limitations.
+ANY_SINGLE_ZONE, review the target distribution shape limitations.

 If you want to use load balancing with a regional MIG, the following limitations apply: